Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs

-\textbf{2) Correlation Validation with Human Perception.} We evaluate the generated difference and commonality captions on the AuditScore dataset, demonstrating strong correlations and logical alignment with conventional metrics and human ratings.
-Based on this, we propose two novel caption-based scoring metrics, Edit\_score and Faith\_score, which show competitive correlations compared to 1–5 scale models while offering better perceptual potential.
+\textbf{2) Correlation Validation with Human Perception.} We systematically evaluate the accuracy of the generated difference and commonality analyses by examining their correlations with conventional objective metrics and human ratings.
+The results demonstrate strong logical consistency and alignment with human perception.
+Based on this validation, we propose two novel caption-based scoring metrics, Edit\_score and Faith\_score, which achieve competitive correlations compared to traditional 1–5 scale MOS prediction models specifically adapted for audio editing.

-\textbf{3) Interpretable, Natural Language-based Editing Evaluation.} We employ a 7-step Chain-of-Thought (CoT) prompting strategy combined with lightweight instruction tuning, incorporating mechanisms such as attention-leakage minimization and reference reminders.
-These design choices enable high-quality, interpretable, text-based automated audio editing evaluation, leading to substantial improvements in A/B tests and significantly outperforming baseline raw MLLMs in direct quality assessment.
+\textbf{3) Interpretable Audio Editing Evaluation.} We introduce a 7-step Chain-of-Thought (CoT) prompting strategy combined with lightweight instruction tuning.
+The framework incorporates evaluation-oriented mechanisms, including attention-leakage minimization and reference repeat, to ensure structured reasoning and stable cross-audio comparison.
+These designs enable interpretable, text-based automated audio editing evaluation and lead to substantial improvements in logical consistency and assessment reliability.

-\section{METHOD}
+\section{Method}